parkeyparker/GoSquared-Drupal--Plugin/README.txt

 	2. Extract the module (If you haven't already done so) to a temporary folder on your computer.
 	3. Upload the folder `livestats` to `site-root/sites/all/modules/livestats`.
 You may need to create the modules folder if it doesn't already exist.
 	4. Go to the administration pages of your Drupal installation and go to `Administer -> Site Building -> Modules`.
 From this page you can enable the module under the `Other` modules section at the bottom of the page.
-	5. Go to the modules's configuration page (`Administer -> Site Configuration -> LiveStats`) and enter your account code, which can be found in the tracking code tab of the Site Manager at http://www.gosquared.com/sitemanager/
+	5. Go to the modules's configuration page (`Administer -> Site Configuration -> LiveStats`) and enter your account code, which can be found in the tracking code tab of the LiveStats Settings screen at https://www.gosquared.com/settings/

 Configuration
 =============